victorchall/EveryDream2trainer/doc/TWEAKING.md

 Keep in mind a lot of prompts will take longer to generate.
 You may also want to adjust sample_steps to a different value to get samples left often.
 This is probably a good idea when training a larger dataset that you know will take longer to train, where more frequent samples will not help you.

     --sample_steps 500 ^

+## Log and ckpt save folders

+If you want to use a nondefault location for saving logs or ckpt files, these:

+Logdir defaults to the "logs" folder in the trainer directory.
+If you wan to save all logs (including diffuser copies of ckpts, samples, and tensbooard events) use this:

+    --logdir "/workspace/mylogs"

+By default the CKPT format copies of ckpts that are peroidically saved are saved in the trainer root folder.
+If you want to save them elsewhere, use this:

+    --ckpt_dir "r:\webui\models\stable-diffusion"